visldy/visldock/README.md

 machine so that you could easily share file between the container and the host machine.
 To disable this mapping use the *-r* flag.

-- You can override the default command be placing a script file  in the folder which is used as the container's home folder, and naming it *visldock_default_cmd.sh*.
+- You can set a default run command (instead of opening bash) by placing a script file named *deafult_cmd.sh* in your home folder (the one used be the container).

+## Preconfigured commands
+For convenient the docker image comes with a few preconfigured scripts (which are place in the */app/bin* folder):
+- *default-notebook*: Opens Jupyter Notebook at the root directory using port 9900 (without a password nor token)
+- *default-jupyterlab*: Opens Jupyter Lab at the root directory using port 9901 (without a password nor token)
+- *run_server*: Starts Jupyter Notebook and Lab using a tmux session.

 Enjoy ;)